 It is known [7] that for one operator the norm with respect to which it is dissipative exists if and only if the spectrum of the operator lies in the closed left half-plane and the boundary part is diagonalizable (i.e. Jordan boxes corresponding to pure imaginary, including zero ones, eigenvalues are diagonal).
 The norm, with respect to which the operator is stable dissipative, exists if and only if the spectrum of the operator lies in the open left half-plane.

 Several stable dissipative (in their own norms) operators not necessarily are simultaneously dissipative.
-To demonstrate that, consider operators represented by the matrices

-Each of them is stable dissipative in its norm (due to the location of the spectrum).
-But

-The spectrum of the operator $(A_1 + A_2)$ contains the point $\lambda =1$ which does not belong to the closed left half-plane.
+To demonstrate that, consider operators represented by the matrices Each of them is stable dissipative in its norm (due to the location of the spectrum).
+But The spectrum of the operator $(A_1 + A_2)$ contains the point $\lambda =1$ which does not belong to the closed left half-plane.
 Thus, the operator $(A_1 + A_2)$ is not dissipative in any norm.
 By lemma 6 the operators $A_1$ and $A_2$ are not simultaneously dissipative.

-The problem to find out necessary and sufficient conditions of simultaneous dissipativity of an arbitrary (even finite) family of operators seems to be wery difficult.
+The problem to find out necessary and sufficient conditions of simultaneous dissipativity of an arbitrary (even finite) family of operators seems to be very difficult.
 Nevertheless, one can obtain some sufficient conditions imposing different constraints on the operators.
-Obtain the sufficient condition of simultaneous dissipativity of the family generating a solvable Lee algebra.
-Remind [13] that a family of matrices generates solvable Lee algebra if and only if all elements of this family are simultaneously reducible to triangular form (generally speaking in complex basis).
+We obtain the sufficient condition of simultaneous dissipativity of the family generating a solvable Lee algebra. let us recall [13] that a family of matrices generates a solvable Lee algebra if and only if all elements of this family are simultaneously reducible to triangular form (generally speaking in complex basis).

 {\bf Theorem 6}.
 Let the family $\{A_\alpha \}$ be compact and generate solvable Lee algebra, and the spectrum of each operator $A_\alpha $ lies in the open left half-plane.
 Then $\{A_\alpha \}$ is simultaneously stable dissipative.